derekjdoug/data-structures-and-algorithms/linked-list/401-linked-list-ts/README.md

 ## Challenge

-Add k-th value from the end of a linked list.
+Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue

 ## Approach & Efficiency

 This was a fun challenge.
-Efficiency on my functionality will be added in the future, but my code does have to traverse the linked list twice, which is not as efficient as it could be.
+I leaned on some of the prior code that I had written and adapted it for stacks and queues.

-## Collaborators: David Souther, Zayah Lang
+## Collaborators: Hugo Thompson, Luis Sandoval

 ## API